northstowekarate/northstowekarate.github.io/benefits-of-karate/index.md

 Karate is more than a sport - it’s a way to grow physically, mentally, and socially.
 Whether you're looking to stay fit, gain confidence, or be part of a positive community, karate has something to offer.

+## Suitable for All

+Karate is suitable for children, teens, and adults of all ages and abilities.
+Our club welcomes everyone, regardless of experience or fitness level.